collaborative-music-lab/NIME/README.md

    * - will show raw data coming over serial from ESP32
   * PACKET_INCOMING_SERIAL_MONITOR = 1
   * - will show packets being sent over UDP

+  * You can also monitor data in the dataMonitoring PD patch, but you have to enable monitoring by clicking the toggle or else you won't see anything.

   * Make sure to set these back to 0 after debugging as they slow things down a lot